-Your reservation will need to be linked to the Daemen University account and billing number in order to be direct billed to the college.
+Your reservation will need to be linked to the Daemen University account and billing number in order to be direct billed to the university.
 Do NOT reserve rentals under a Daemen credit card.

 Once a reservation has been made, please attach the confirmation email to a completed purchase requisition, get appropriate approval signatures, and forward to the business office to be matched with billing statements.

 Telephone – All charges for official university business are allowed.
 One personal call not to exceed 10 minutes per each full day of travel is allowed.
 International calling plans available on cell phones to minimize calling costs should be utilized and are reimbursable, (i.e. Canada through Verizon).

 Personal Entertainment Expenses – Not reimbursable.
 Examples include but are not limited to golf, theater, movies, excursions, sporting events, museums, theme parks, etc.

 Personal Miscellaneous Expenses – Not reimbursable.
 These are items primarily for the benefit of the traveler and not related to the official purpose of the travel.
 Examples include personal hygiene items, magazines, snacks, movie rentals, etc.